Geology

 Email: info@knutsfordu3a.co.uk

 The aim is to cover areas of both local and general geological interest.
-Recent meetings have featured talks on a range of geology-related subjects, including The Geology Of Cheshire, The Isle Of Arran, Mineral Resources For The Electric Future, Iceland, Cornwall, The Knutsford Borehole and Geological Time.
+Recent meetings have featured talks on a range of geology-related subjects, including The Geology Of Cheshire, The Isle Of Arran, Mineral Resources For The Electric Future, Iceland, Cornwall, The Knutsford Borehole, the Formation and Structure of the Earth and Geological Time.
 There are also periodic round-ups of geology news.
-Recent and forthcoming destinations for field trips include Derbyshire, Alderley Edge, Staffordshire, Dudley, Wales and the Knutsford Geology Trail.

 Please contact Mike Regan if you are interested in joining the group.

-U3a geology field trip to Ashford-in-the-Water, October 2021
+u3a Geology field trip to Ashford-in-the-Water, October 2021

 Six members of our geology group met up in Ashford-in-the-water on Wednesday 6th October- a glorious sunny day- and immediately went for coffee.
 After admiring the fine buildings of Ashford and the historic bridge over the River Wye we walked the short distance to the now abandoned quarry/mine that used to produce the famous Ashford black marble.
 This rock is not a marble at all but a very dark limestone which polishes to a deep black colour and was originally deposited in shallow tropical seas about 330 million years ago.
 We found the two entrances to the mine (now securely barred) and many samples of the black marble (photograph 1).